Mass limits

 General Mass Limit (GML)

-The GML state the mass limits that apply for all heavy vehicles unless they are operating under an accreditation or an exemption under the Heavy Vehicle National Law.
+The GML are the mass limits that apply for all heavy vehicles unless they are operating under an accreditation or an exemption under the Heavy Vehicle National Law.

-For further information about GML please visit the National Heavy Vehicle Regulator website.
+Information about GML is available on the National Heavy Vehicle Regulator (NHVR) website.

 Concessional Mass Limit (CML)